krisek/cplayer/README.md

 1. if the player is hosted over https, then only https streams can be played
 2. implement PWA
 3. implement ChomeApp
+4. somehow once the stream exited there is no way to restart, you need to reload the page